Kevin-Prichard/strummer-autosuggest/README.md

 Obviously the initial revision is not compact, though it is fast.
 Ideas for compactness to follow.

+I realize that experienced eyes will see this as a naive approach - it certainly is!
+Indexes and searching have long been an interest, but not a profession.
+So please make suggestions!

 ## Structure

 The JSON produced by strummer is a character n-gram tree of terms in the input corpus, with IDs pointing to the strings indexed.